mahdi-hdz/firooze/README.md

 ### you can see admin panel buid with vue in **http://localhost:8080/admin** when you run the frontend

-You may need add your frontend localhost address to crosheaders in settings.py.
+You may need to add your frontend localhost address to crosheaders in settings.py.

 **If your django localhost address different as http://127.0.0.1:8000 , you need to change the axios requests address in all vue components.**